alanlorenzetti/frtc/README.md

 Single-end or paired-end mode can be set in frtc.sh.
 This script was written using paired-end as default mode but you are able to change to single-end mode by setting **pairedend="n"** on **"CUSTOM VARIABLES"** section.

 Also, if you are processing paired-end libraries, check if R1 and R2 corresponding reads have the same name.
 For example, if the first entry in R1 file has the header "@SRR9999999.1", the first entry in R2 file must have the same header "@SRR9999999.1".
 Everything should be the same before the first space character.
-NCBI SRA commonly provides files that presents headers like "@SRR9999999.1.1" for R1 and "@SRR9999999.1.2" for R2, which may cause problems during the multi-mapper resolution step of this pipeline.
+NCBI SRA commonly provides files that present headers like "@SRR9999999.1.1" for R1 and "@SRR9999999.1.2" for R2, which may cause problems during the multi-mapper resolution step of this pipeline.

 **adap.fa** must be a fasta file containing what adapters would look like if they are sequenced.
 For more information, check https://support.illumina.com/bulletins/2016/12/what-sequences-do-i-use-for-adapter-trimming.html